chakra-ui/chakra-ui/.changeset/old-pigs-flow.md

 "@chakra-ui/checkbox": patch
 ---

-fix(checkbox): remove focus styles when disabled
+Fix issue where focus styles persists when `isDisabled` is set to `true` and checkbox has focus.